Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 ----

+# Prerequisites

+- A full Keptn installation
+- Dynatrace monitoring installed and configured on the Keptn machine.

 This tutorial will run 4x containers on your VM.
 You'll need the OneAgent deployed on this VM first.

 1. An nginx reverse proxy to access app on port `80` (`http://127.0.0.1`)